thedatacollective/tdcstyle/README.md

 `{tdcstyle}` provides `tdc_style` a data.table focussed extension to `tidyvers_style` for `{styler}`.

+The `style()` function styles the active file, or the active text selection (if made), with preference given to active selection.

 ## Installation

 You can install the development version of tdcstyle like so: